SU_A_27

 [i] So you already had a special paper or?

 [r] Yes from that organization.
-They actually gave us a visa.
-From Greece to several countries.
+She actually gives our visa.
+From Greece to different countries.

 [i] So you were happy?
 You didn’t have to walk?